Lalitkumar4/react-testing-library-practice/README.md

-# 🧪 React Testing Library
+# 🧪 React Testing Library Practice

-The purpose of these projects was to practice different testing types, such as Unit testing, Integration testing with the `React Testing Library`, and E2E testing using `Cypress`.
+These projects aimed to practice different testing types, such as Unit testing, Integration testing with the `React Testing Library`, and E2E testing using `Cypress`.

 ## Technologies used